Traap/archlinux/docs/useful-linux-commands.md

 #### Useful Linux Commands
 Commands I used throughout my installation process.
-I have listed the commands alphabetically so they are easily find them.
+I have listed the commands alphabetically so they are easily found.

 * bash - GNU Bourne-Again SHell
 * cat - concatenate files and print on the standard output